DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 # [Delta (B.1.617.2) Lineage](https://nextstrain.org/community/DommanLab/RMCC/ncov/NM)

 Our Nextstrain build includes 3 New Mexico sequences identified as Delta.
-The earliest B.1.1.318 isolate in New Mexico was collected May 3, 2021.
+The earliest Delta isolate in New Mexico was collected May 3, 2021.
 The New Mexico Delta isolates cluster most closely with strains from New York.

 ```auspiceMainDisplayMarkdown